-- 7. This Court has jurisdiction under 31 U.S.C. § 3730, and 28 U.S.C. §§ 1331 and 1345, and supplemental jurisdiction to entertain the common law causes of action under 28 U.S.C. § 1367(a).
-The Court may exercise personal jurisdiction over Life Care and Preston because the Defendants reside and/or transact business in this District, or committed proscribed acts in this District. - 8.
-Venue lies in this District pursuant to 31 U.S.C. § 3732(a), and 28 U.S.C. § 1391(b) and (c), as the place where Defendants reside and where a substantial part of the events or omissions giving rise to the claims occurred.
+This Court has jurisdiction under 31 U.S.C. § 3730, and 28 U.S.C. §§ 1331 and 1345, and supplemental jurisdiction to entertain the common law causes of action under 28 U.S.C. § 1367(a).
+The Court may exercise personal jurisdiction over the defendant because the defendant resides and/or transacts business in this District, or committed proscribed acts in this District.